European listings flounder as investor appetite fades

 In Germany, the bluechip index DAX .GDAXI has dropped almost 10 percent over the last three weeks.

 TLG Immobilien and Scout24 are delaying their planned listings by several days, several people familiar with the deals said.
-If markets do not stabilise, the groups may opt for a further delay or even cancellation of the IPOs, they said.
+If markets do not stabilize, the groups may opt for a further delay or even cancellation of the IPOs, they said.
+[ID:nL6N0S42KA]

 TLG Immobilien had initially planned to publish its IPO prospectus on Thursday but is now targeting to do that early next week, three people familiar with that deal said.